dfinity/awesome-internet-computer/README.md

 A curated list of awesome projects and resources relating to [DFINITY](https://dfinity.org) and the Internet Computer.

+If you want to contribute projects or tools, please first read our [Contributing](.github/CONTRIBUTING.md) guidelines and agree to abide by our [Code of Conduct](.github/CODE_OF_CONDUCT.md).

+## Developer community projects

+Submit a pull request to add a link to your repository here.

 ## Tungsten Hackathon

-The Tungsten Hackathon channeled the energy and excitement of DFINITY's internal engineers over two days in June 2020 ahead of the Tungsten release.
+The Tungsten Hackathon channeled the energy and excitement of DFINITY's internal engineers over two days in June 2020 ahead of the Tungsten release milestone.

 [Magnify](https://github.com/Dfinity-Bjoern/Magnify) - A secure video conferencing application using WebRTC.